8 Top-Rated Campgrounds in Tofino, BC

 This campground has the most beautiful setting of any campground in the area.
 The dark-sand beach and surrounding rocky shoreline is wildly scenic and remote enough that you won't see tourists wandering by.

-Wya Point has a mix of drive-in and walk-in campsites.
+Wya Point Campground has a mix of drive-in and walk-in campsites.
 Some of the walk-in tent sites are set in the trees that line the top of the beach and are just a short distance from the parking area.
 You can wake to the most incredible view and step out onto the sand.

 Sites here are primarily designed for tents, although some small RVs and pop-up trailers will fit with a bit of creative parking.

-To reach the campsite requires driving a few kilometers down a dirt road but this is a real plus because you are removed from the highway and any traffic noise.
+Reaching the campsite requires driving a few kilometers down a dirt road but this is a real plus because you are removed from the highway and any traffic noise.
 Sites are all very private and come with a picnic table and fire pit.
 Facilities include flush toilets and showers.

 3. Green Point Campground

 Green Point Campground is located within Pacific Rim National Park.
-This is a large campground in a heavily wooded area and very centrally located.
+This is a large campground in a heavily wooded area and is very centrally located.
 The campground is set high above the ocean in the trees, and some sites at the front of the loop have views out to the ocean, looking over a hillside.
 However, sites are not truly oceanfront because you can't walk from your campsite to the water's edge.

 Sites are all very private with plenty of vegetation between spots.
 The area has huge trees, and sites vary in size.
 Those closest to the ocean are smaller and more suited to tents, while sites on the forest side of the loop are larger and suitable for big RVs.